johannesboyne/weaningOffGrunt/README.md

 }
 ```

-I really like this configuration...may you like it too. `autopkginit` uses [answerQuestionMapper]() and [json-combinator]() to check what do you want to use from this json and to merge it with the package.json, created by `pkginit`.
+I really like this configuration...may you like it too. `autopkginit` uses [answer-question-mapper](https://github.com/johannesboyne/answer-question-mapper) and [json-combinator](https://github.com/johannesboyne/json-combinator) to check what do you want to use from this json and to merge it with the package.json, created by `pkginit`.
 For example, if you answer like below:

 ```
 do you want to use browserify?
 (Y/n) Y